Jay was chased for mortgage shortfall eight years after his house sale

 What we said

-We noted that the insurance policy meant the lender got paid.
-But that gave the insurer the right to seek repayment from Jay.
+We reviewed Jay’s situation and noted that the insurance policy meant the mortgage lender got paid.
+But it then gave the insurer the right to seek repayment from Jay.
 It later sold the shortfall debt to the debt collection company.
-They’d waited a few years to get in touch, to allow time for Jay’s financial situation to improve.
-But eight years without contact was too long – given the law and relevant rules on taking recovery action.
-So we thought it was unreasonable for them to ask Jay to repay the shortfall.